 The Catch: Limits and Tax Implications of 401k Loans

-One of the key aspects to consider when contemplating a 401k loan is the potential for double taxation.
+As with any financial strategy, there are considerations and limits to be mindful of when opting for a 401k loan is the potential for double taxation.
 While you repay the loan with after-tax dollars, you'll be taxed again when you withdraw the funds in retirement.
 Navigating this conundrum requires a strategic approach, weighing the short-term benefits against the long-term implications and assessing whether the move aligns with your overall financial goals.

 401k Loans Demystified: Borrowing Without Draining